PermanentOrg/devenv/README.md

 ```
 cd ..
 for r in mdot deploy docker website task-runner library api database files email daemon uploader log share; do mkdir $r; done
-echo _YourName > share/sqs.txt
 ```

-4. Edit your local host file (e.g. `/etc/hosts`) to connect to the host with the correct domain name.
+6. Edit your local host file (e.g. `/etc/hosts`) to connect to the host with the correct domain name.
 ```
 printf "\n192.168.33.10 local.permanent.org" | sudo tee -a /etc/hosts
 ```

-5. Run the following command to bring a development environment for the first time, or to start up a halted VM.
+7. Run the following command to bring a development environment for the first time, or to start up a halted VM.
 ```
-vagrant up
+source .env && vagrant up
 ```

+Vagrant will only provision your VM on the first run of `vagrant up`.
+Every subsequent time, you must pass the `--provision` [flag](https://www.vagrantup.com/docs/cli/up#no-provision) to force a provisioner to run.
+This may be useful to install changes to the development environment, or wipe stateful data with the `DELETE_DATA` environment variable (see step 4 above).
 For more information about working with vagrant, check out [the docs](https://www.vagrantup.com/docs).

-6. Load the website at https://local.permanent.org/.
+8. Load the website at https://local.permanent.org/.
 If you wish to sign up for an account, do that from the form on https://local.permanent.org/app.
 It's not possible to create an account locally on https://local.permanent.org/login because this form is an iframe pointing to our production instance.

 ## Troubleshooting